Afjunior18/Simpsons-Memory-Game/README.md

 ![Font Body](docs/font-body.png)

-Both styles were sourced from Google Fonts and to ensure they complement each other and enhance the overall visual appeal of the game by using the website <https://www.fontpair.co/all>.

 ### Colour Scheme

 The game, themed around The Simpsons, incorporates vibrant and familiar colors associated with the show.
 The primary colors used are: